elexive-com/elexive-calc/resources/JourneyPlanner.md

 ### Architecture

-The Customer Journey is built as a self-contained React component that:
+The Journey Planner is built as a self-contained React component that:

 - Consumes module and journey data from centralized configuration sources
 - Maintains internal state for selections and view preferences